emfigo/primer/README.md

   - You can create a customer through the API, but the functionality is pretty basic.
 You won't be able to do more things like patching or reading information from the customer.
   - Error messages in the API are really basic.
 No presenters
   - The only payment method accepted is a credit card.
 For valid credit card numbers please read the [braintree documentation](https://developers.braintreepayments.com/reference/general/testing/python)
-  - Credt cards are not validated.
+  - Credit cards are not validated.
 Which means that if is a valid credit card, even though can be declined, will be accepted.
   - There is no authentication, neither authorization on the API, just relies on the tokens.
   - There is no logging
   - There is sample UI in the application to test the backend visually.
 Do not consider this as production code, since it was created purely for demo purposes.